pulumi/docs/content/blog/deploying-minecraft-on-azure/index.md

 ---
 title: "Deploying Minecraft on Azure"
 date: 2020-11-04
-meta_desc: "Deploy and provision a Minecraft server on Azure with the Pulumi nextgen Azure provider."
+meta_desc: "Deploy and provision a Minecraft server on Azure with the native Pulumi Azure provider."
 meta_image: minecraft-pulumi.png
 authors:
     - sophia-parafina